 No money?
 No problem.
 You can find plenty of free things to do in Indianapolis.
-Check out this list of free activities for starters.
 You don't have to break the bank to have fun in Indy.

 Address1 Monument Cir, Indianapolis, IN 46204, USA